YoussefCherrab/TOTAKO.IO/README.md

 🧠 Vision

-TOTAKO is more than a game — it's a strategic experience built to be:
+TOTAKO is a strategic experience built to be:

 - simple to learn
 - hard to master